tonioni/WinUAE/cputest/readme.txt

 Change log:

+31.05.2020

+- 68010 bus error and byte size memory access: ignore bus error stack frame high byte of input and output buffers.
+Their contents depends on type of ALU operation, instruction type and probably more..
+- If trace exception was generated after some other exception ("+EXC 9" in stack frame info line), it was not counted in final exception totals (Exx=1234)
+- Replaced NOP with MOVEA.L A0,A0 in test code because 68040 NOP is considered branching instruction and triggers T0 trace.
+- Interrupt test improved.

 17.05.2020

 - Rewritten disassembler to use indirect and validated opword reads, now it is safe to use when testing bus errors.